Game Industry Pushes Back Against Efforts To Restore Gameplay Servers - Slashdot

 What were the official numbers compared to previous elections.
 Certainly the inauguration was not well attended.

-Copyright is a hell of a drug (Score:4, Insightful)
+Copyright is a hell of a drug (Score:5, Insightful)

 Even if they can't do anything with their code, they refuse to let go.
 And when the copyright finally expires sometime next century, no one will be alive who remembers the game and no hardware exists which contains the code.
 Such is life with digital ephemera.